antmicro/topwrap/docs/source/examples.md

 ### Usage

+[comment]: About the idea of having Pipeline Manager run automatically, I guess this part could be removed?

-Build and run Pipeline Manager server
+Build and run the Pipeline Manager server

 ```bash
 python -m topwrap kpm_build_server
 python -m topwrap kpm_run_server
 ```

-Navigate to `/examples/user_repository/` directory and run:
+Navigate to the `/examples/user_repository/` directory and run:

 ```bash
 python -m topwrap kpm_client -d project.yml
 ```

-Connect to the web GUI frontend in your browser on `http://127.0.0.1:5000`.
+Connect to the Web GUI frontend in your browser at `http://127.0.0.1:5000`.

 **Expected result**

-Topwrap will load two cores from the `cores` directory that use an interface from the `interfaces` directory.
+Topwrap will load two cores from the `cores` directory, using the interface from the `interfaces` directory.

 In the Nodes browser under `IPcore`, two loaded cores: `core1` and `core2`, should be visible.